 There is plenty of work in setting up a forum, so we better start:

 Discussion forums and online communities have been around for a very, very long time.

-There are several reasons why forums still remain active and are preferred by members over the decades.
+There are several reasons why forums remain active and are preferred by many over the decades.